 Pitt Public Health Online Comment Box

 You don’t have to wait for an official survey to tell us something.
 You can visit the comment box at any time.
-The link is also available in the body of the Weekly Update email each week.
 The comment box can be used anonymously, but if you have a question to which you’d like a response, please leave your name and email address in the comment.
-Use the comment box for anything you’d like brought to the attention of the Dean and Associate Deans.
+Use the comment box for anything you’d like brought to the attention of the Interim Dean and Associate Deans.

 Completing course evaluations in a thoughtful manner helps faculty members improve their courses and also provides useful information to your peers through the Course Evaluation Portal.
 Quantitative data is available by course, faculty, and term, and is posted four-six weeks after the term ends.